manleviet/manleviet.github.io/docs/ca-cdr-v2/index.md

 This repository publishes our implementations for some/our consistency-based algorithms, which can be utilized in all three phases of KBE, i.e., design, testing and debugging, and configuration.

-{: .important-title }
-> Citing
->
-> If you use my implementations in your research, please cite the papers listed in the [References].

 ---